trekhleb/javascript-algorithms/README.md

 ## Data Structures

-Data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
+A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.